temirovruslan/excel-skills-salary-analysis/README.md

 ## 2️⃣ Salary by Region

-Higher salaries are generally observed in the **United States**,
+Salaries are generally **higher in the United States**,
-especially for senior data roles.
+especially for senior data positions.

 ![2_Project_Analysis_Chart2.png](Images/2_Project_Analysis_Chart2.png)